Skip to content

 10. Story arc

-While there are other factors involved, these are ten of the most important.
+While other factors involved, these are ten of the most important.

 So, before you jump into a children’s story, read a lot of books in the genre you want to write.
 Be sure they’re well-written, though.
 A good way to do this is to read recently traditionally published books by top publishers, such as Simon & Schuster, Houghton Mifflin Harcourt, and Chronicle Books.